pinting/oraculum/README.md

 **The projection:** One or more columns, each written root or scoped by an alias.
-An alias is invented by whoever is generating, since nothing in the schema names it, so it may be any identifier that is not a keyword, a table name or a column name - `users2` is available, `users` is not.
+An alias is invented by whoever is generating, since nothing in the schema names it, so it may be any identifier that no keyword, table or column already spells: `users2` is available, `users` is taken.
 Aliases are introduced here and nowhere else: `FROM users AS u` is reachable only once something has written `u.` in the projection.